-The 2017 Trafficking in Persons Report18 was released just last week by Secretary of State Tillerson and Mrs. Ivanka Trump, Special Advisor to the President of the United States.
+The 2017 Trafficking in Persons Report was released in June of 2017 by Secretary of State Tillerson and Ms. Ivanka Trump, Special Advisor to the President of the United States.
 Required by my Trafficking Victims Protection Act of 2000, this report is one of the most successful ways the U.S. promotes best practices and ensures accountability for the minimum standards to eliminate human trafficking.
 This annual report lays bare the record of almost every country, summarizing the country's progress in an annual tier ranking and in a narrative-with recommendations for progress.